7 Benefits of Becoming a Pharmacy Technician

 Most careers in healthcare are expanding in opportunity.
 The BLS reports that the aging baby-boomer population combined with advancements in pharmaceutical research will bring more patients—and more potential treatments and cures to the industry.1

-Knowing this, it’s not surprising that pharmacy technician jobs are expected to grow by 12 percent through 2026, according to the BLS—a faster rate than the average occupation.1
+Knowing this, it’s not surprising that pharmacy technician jobs are projected to grow by 4 percent from 2020 through 2030, according to the BLS.1

 2. You can become certified in less than a year2